 (SWEEPSTAKES)

-Promotional contests in Canada are largely governed by the federal Competition Act (mandatory disclosures for advertising), Criminal Code (avoiding the illegal lottery offences under section 206) and contract law (the terms and conditions between the contest sponsor and entrants).
+Promotional contests in Canada are largely governed by the federal Competition Act (mandatory disclosures for advertising to entrants), Criminal Code (the necessity to avoid the illegal lottery offences under section 206) and contract law (the need for terms and conditions between the contest sponsor and contest entrants).

-Other laws that frequently also apply to the operation of contests in Canada include CASL (Canadian anti-spam law) (if entrant information will be used for electronic marketing), intellectual property law (e.g., if entrants will submit original material as part of participating or a sponsor uses third party IP) and privacy law (relating to the collection and use of entrants’ personal information).
+Other laws that commonly also apply to the operation of contests in Canada include CASL (Canadian anti-spam law) (if contest entrants’ information will be used for electronic marketing), intellectual property law (e.g., if entrants will submit original material as part of participating or a sponsor uses third party IP) and privacy law (relating to the collection and use of entrants’ personal information).

-On October 27, 2023, the province of Quebec made significant changes to its rules relating to publicity contests open to Quebec residents.
+With respect to Quebec, on October 27, 2023, the province of Quebec made significant changes to its rules relating to publicity contests open to Quebec residents.
 In this regard, it repealed the provisions of the Act respecting lotteries, publicity contests, and amusement machines relating to publicity contests and repealed its former rules regarding publicity contests.
 As such, sponsors of contests open to Quebec residents no longer must formally file their contests with the Régie des alcools, des courses et des jeux (Régie) or pay duty (essentially a fee) to the Régie based on the value of contest prizes, file a winners report at the end of a contest or post security in Quebec, where which was formerly required in some cases.
 Other requirements applying to publicity contests run in Quebec were also eliminated, including the necessity to include specific Quebec-related disclosure language in contest rules and seek permission for contest modifications after launch.
+In general, these changes in Quebec make it easier for contest sponsors to run Canada-wide contests/sweepstakes.

-Given that running a promotional contest without following Canadian laws can result in civil or criminal liability or, what is often worse for brands, negative publicity or negative goodwill, it is important to review proposed contest rules and marketing materials for Canadian legal compliance prior to launching a contest.
+Given that running a promotional contest without adhering to Canadian laws can result in civil or criminal liability or, what is often worse for brands, negative publicity or goodwill, it is important to review proposed contest rules and advertising/marketing materials for Canadian legal compliance prior to launching a contest.

-In this regard, the main components of a Canadian contest are generally to include both short and long contest rules setting out the rules for the contest, a winner release form (which is particularly important in higher risk promotions, such as trip contests), review of draft creative materials before the contest is launched to ensure that they are not false or misleading and, if the sponsor wants to use entrant information for e-mail or other electronic marketing, complying with the consent and other requirements of CASL (Canadian anti-spam law).
+In this regard, the main components of a Canadian contest are generally to include both short and long contest rules setting out the rules for the contest, winner release form (which is particularly important in higher risk promotions, such as trip contests), review draft marketing/creative materials before the contest is launched to ensure that they are not false or misleading and, if a sponsor wants to use entrant information for e-mail or other electronic marketing, complying with the consent and other requirements of CASL (Canadian anti-spam law).

-In some cases, sponsors also enter into co-sponsor agreements (e.g., where there are multiple sponsors or prize sponsors) or indemnification agreements with third parties involved in the contest (e.g., where a sponsor only contributes prizes and/or brand assets, such as its name/trademarks, and another party, such an in influencer or contest administrator, is largely responsible for the marketing and operation of the contest).
-Such agreements can be useful to shift risk where a sponsor wants to limit potential liability, particularly with unsophisticated co-sponsors or marketing partners.
+In some cases, contest sponsors also enter into co-sponsor agreements (e.g., where there are multiple sponsors or prize sponsors) or indemnification agreements with third parties involved in the contest (e.g., where a sponsor only contributes prizes and/or brand assets, such as its name/trademarks, and another party, such an in influencer or contest administrator, is largely responsible for the marketing and operation of the contest).
+These types of agreements, while typically only used in higher value or higher risk contests/promotions, can be very useful to shift risk where a sponsor wants to limit potential liability, particularly with unsophisticated co-sponsors or marketing partners.
 For more information, see: Influencer/Co-Sponsor Agreements.

 For more information about Canadian contest/sweepstakes laws, see: Contests, Contests & CASL, Contest FAQs, Contest Forms, Contest Tips and Contests and Social Media.